 - Unemployment.
 The presence of MCC reduces unemployment in one of Omaha’s most economically disadvantaged areas.

 - Jobs.
-MCC supports directly and indirectly about 5,275 jobs in the state.
+MCC supports directly and indirectly supports the equivalent of 18,268 jobs in the state.

 Complete Self Study